What Injuries are Covered by Workers' Compensation?

 Most employers are required to carry workers' compensation insurance (or workers' comp), which helps employees who have sustained a work-related injury recover lost wages and other accommodations.
 The types of injuries covered by workers' comp are those which can be connected in some way to an employment requirement or condition.
 Examples might include lung injuries while working for a construction company, carpal tunnel syndrome caused by too many consecutive hours at an employer's computer, or a sprained ankle after falling from a utility pole while working for a telecommunications company.

 This article covers the types of injuries and illnesses covered by workers' compensation insurance.

 Work-Related Injuries: What's Covered by Workers' Comp

-For example, a company-sponsored holiday party at a bar would be considered a work-related activity; so any injuries incurred at the party could be covered by workers' comp.
-But if you and your manager decide to go out for drinks after work, it wouldn't be considered "work-related" because it's not an official company event.
+For example, a company-sponsored holiday party at a bar would be considered a work-related activity; any injuries incurred at the party could be covered by workers' comp.
+But if you and your manager decide to go out for drinks after work, it most likely wouldn't be considered "work-related" because it's not an official company event.